GNG2101-D4/Auto-Notes-Transcriber/README.md

 sh setup.sh
 ```

-## Build Script
+## PyInstaller Build Script
 ```bash
 sh build.sh
 ```

-This uses [pyinstaller](https://github.com/pyinstaller/pyinstaller) to create a stand-alone executable of convert.py
+This uses [pyinstaller](https://github.com/pyinstaller/pyinstaller) to create a stand-alone executable of convert.py.
+Otherwise just run `convert.py` like any other .py file.

 Similar to installation this should work without issues on MacOS.